Questions on Wood Burning, Stove Size and many others.

 How should I store wood?

-Correctly cut and seasoned fuel will produce at least twice the heat of poor fuel, increasing controllability and reducing fuel consumption.
+Correctly cut and seasoned fuel is critical for good stove performance.
+Dry wood will produce at least twice the heat of poor fuel, increasing controllability and reducing fuel consumption.
 Dry wood will also burn cleaner and will generate less ash than damp wood.
+You will also have fewer chimney problems.
+Look at these articles on Firewood Quality and Chimney Maintenance and Tar Staining and Condensation in Chimneys.

 We recommend that you purchase a year’s supply of fuel at one time in the spring.